subhadip001/node-cicd/Readme.md

 -   STEP10 - Add PORT=22 , HOST=public ip , USER=ubuntu , KEY=private key and env vars in GitHub Secrets

 -   STEP11 - Add the command in yml script of project to restart the nodejs api server after every push to the repo

+-   NOTE - For Private repo before STEP5 Generate your Key with STEP9 command and add the Public key to Deploy Keys of Repo (Name = SSH_KEY)

 ##  Installing Free SSL